When Fire Strikes

 - Know all exiting options from the kitchen and other areas, including alternative exits if the main exit is blocked.

 - Learn how to assist in the evacuation of customers, including people with disabilities.

-- Take time to learn what kind of fire suppression system your facility has.
+- Learn what kind of fire suppression system your facility has.
 Find out how it works and be prepared to operate it in an emergency.

 - Adopt the attitude that your kitchen is a hazard area.
-Watch for the accumulation of grease on stoves/hoods, missing knobs on burners, and missing filters on hood systems.
+Watch for the accumulation of grease on stoves and hoods, missing knobs on burners, and missing filters on hood systems.

 - Understand how and when to clean kitchen hood, ducts, grills, vents, filters and fans.

 - Be cautious near sources of ignition like boilers and water heaters.

 - Turn handles of pans away from you to prevent them from being bumped off the stove.